-The great thing about this Sketch plugin is its ability to sort the layers for you visually.
+The great thing about this Sketch plugin is its ability to sort your layers visually.
 Meaning, it will rearrange them on the artboard for you, not just in the layer’s panel.

 The name is a little deceptive because it doesn’t explain the full extent of how great and useful this plugin actually is.

-This is a plugin for those of you that work a lot with Android, or enjoy the Material Design color palette.
-The plugin allows you to pick a color from Material Design.
+This is a plugin for those of you who work a lot with Android or simply enjoy material design‘s color palette.
+The plugin allows you to pick a color from material design.

 13. Sketch Commands

-As the name suggest, Sketch Commands is a library of different but small comments within Sketch.
+As the name suggests, Sketch Commands is a library of different but small commands within Sketch.
 For instance, you can use a command to align elements, distribute them, add an offset effect, or utilize page guides.

 There are plenty of these little helpful commands to choose from.
-You can add them as custom shortcuts within the app too.
-It’s great for those little interactions that you have to made manually.
+You can add them as custom shortcuts within the app, too.
+It’s great for those little interactions that you have to made manually otherwise.

-Dealing with color palettes in Sketch is tedious.
+Dealing with color palettes in Sketch can be tedious.
 If you accidentally saved all the colors into the document’s palette you have to manually move them over.

-It’s not easy to work with multiple different projects and, therefore, multiple different palettes in Sketch.
+It’s not easy to work with multiple different projects and palettes in Sketch.
 The Palettes plugin lets you save and upload multiple palettes as you need them.

 15. Find and Replace

-This ‘find and replace’ plugin allows you to search all of your layers and texts in order to find whatever it is you’re looking for.
-Better yet, it allows you to replace the text as needed.
+This ‘find and replace’ plugin allows you to search all your layers and texts in order to find whatever you’re looking for.
+Better yet, it also allows you to replace the text as needed.

 It’s a flexible plugin.
 You can search your whole document or page.
-You can also search within a specific array of content.
-Replace little thing like uncapitalized names.
-Or, for instance, replace bigger text section if your content changes.
+You can also search within a specific array of content and replace little things like uncapitalized names.
+Or, for instance, replace bigger text sections if your content changes.

-The Content Generator is a fantastic plugin for quickly accessing dummy data.
-It creates names, images, locations, etc, all right there on the spot.
+The Content Generator is a fantastic plugin for quickly getting access to dummy data.
+It creates names, images, locations, etc—all right there on the spot.

-You can fill in numerous shapes like circles and rectangles with unique user photos.
-You can insert random numbers if you need them too.
-The plugin is customizable to accept your own, pre-made items.
+You can fill numerous shapes such as circles and rectangles with unique user photos.
+You can also insert random numbers if you need them.
+The plugin is customizable and accepts your own, pre-made items as well.

 17. Dynamic Button

-This plugin in a godsend for quickly editing text elements, like buttons.
-If the width of the button depends on the width of its input text, it will become annoying to always change the width of the button.
+This plugin is a godsend for quickly editing text elements such as buttons.
+If the width of the button depends on the width of its text it will be annoying to always change the width of the button.

-This is especially so if the copy of the button keeps changing too.
-With Dynamic Button, you run the plugin to resize the size of the button in relation to its own copy.
+This is especially true if the copy of the button keeps changing, too.
+With Dynamic Button, you can use the plugin to resize the button in relation to the text it holds.

 Making sure everything is aligned properly is not easy in Sketch.

 There are some native tooltips available to you.
-But, if you’re very anal and OCD about your spacing, use Measure.
-It allows you to figure out specific measurements, sizes, and spaces between items in relation to each other and the art board.
+But, if you’re very anxious about your spacing use Measure.
+It allows you to figure out specific measurements, sizes, and spaces between items in relation to each other and the artboard.
 It can be quite handy.

 Last but not least, we have Zeplin.
-It’s part plugin, part its own app.
-It lets you export detailed files to share with your team, like developers.
-When exporting artboards, in Zeplin, you will have all sorts of style and alignment details.
-For instance, color, height width, and padding.
+It’s partly plugin, partly an app.
+It lets you export detailed files to share with your team, for instance developers.
+When exporting artboards in Zeplin, you will have all sorts of style and alignment details.
+For instance, color, height, width, and padding.

-A developer can easily see the difference between and H2 and H3 if you take the time to define a quick style guide in Zeplin too.
+If you take the time to define a quick style guide in Zeplin a developer can easily see the difference between H2 and H3.
 All in all, it’s a fantastic and useful tool for teams.